fastly/compute-js-apiclarity/README.md

 Make sure you have installed the necessary software in the pre-reqs.

-## Build APIclarity and start a locally running Fastly Compute environment
+## Build APIClarity and start a locally running Fastly Compute environment
 Run `npm i` to install necessary packages.
 Then just run `make build`

-## Capture the APIclarity token and send a request to the Fastly Compute environment.
+## Capture the APIClarity token and send a request to the Fastly Compute environment.
 `make demo`
 The request to Fastly Compute environment will do the following.
 * Query for a period of times worth of NGWAF Sampled logs
-* Format that returned data for APIclarity
+* Format that returned data for APIClarity
-* Send the formatted data to APIclarity
+* Send the formatted data to APIClarity

 ## Access the APIClarity UI
 Navigate to the URL at the end of the output from the previous `make demo` command to access the APIClarity UI.
 You will be able to generate an OpenAPI spec from APIClarity UI.

-Capture the APIclarity Trace Source Token
+Capture the APIClarity Trace Source Token
 ```
 TRACE_SOURCE_TOKEN=$(curl --http1.1 --insecure -s -H 'Content-Type: application/json' -d '{"name":"apigee_gateway","type":"APIGEE_X"}' https://localhost:8443/api/control/traceSources|jq -r '.token')
 ```